Healthy Homes Assessment Kelburn

 Insulation Kelburn

-Underfloor and ceiling insulation is a requirement on all rental homes since July 1, 2019.
-All landlords and property managers should make sure that the insulation meets current quality.
-In certain situations, the an existing insulation on the ceiling or in the subfloor space might need to be replaced or replaced.
+Underfloor and ceiling insulation is mandatory in all rental houses from 1 July 2019.
+Property managers and landlords are required to make sure the insulation meets this new quality.
+In some cases, current ceiling insulation, or the insulation of the sub floor space might need to be filled with or replaced.

-A well-insulated house will reduce the risk of condensation and lessen the likelihood of mould and dampness and will also make more easy to allow the home to retain heat.
+A well-insulated house can reduce condensation and lower the chance of mould and damp, and it will make much easier for the home to hold warmth.

 Learn more about this Healthy Homes insulation standard.